UPDATED JULY 2020:

 Meaning… you can access their accounts and do what you need to do from within the one dashboard, rather than logging into and out of accounts all day.

-One last feature of mention is the Kartranaut Training Program.
+One last feature of mention is the Kartraverse Training Portal.
 This is a training area that all KartraTM customers get access to and it walks you through how to use the various tools.

 There are a lot of features within KartraTM however they’ve kept it as simple as possible.
 (I love simplicity!)